Disinfect (almost) everything in your home!

 How to get the most out of UV light disinfection

 If you’re using the UVee Clean or any other UV-C disinfecting device, here’s a few best practice tips you should follow:

 1. Wipe things down!

 UV-C light can kill the bacteria on an object, but it can’t physically remove matter from it.

-That means you need to either rinse, or wipe down particularly soiled objects before throwing them under a UV-C lamp for sanitization.
+You need to either rinse or wipe down particularly soiled objects before throwing them under a UV-C lamp for sanitization.

-Baby or personal wipes are perfect for this purpose, and can be used on a range of at-home dirty objects such as TV remotes, children’s figurine toys, and even your own adult toys.
+Baby or personal wipes are perfect for this purpose.
+You can try this on a range of at-home dirty objects such as TV remotes, children’s toys, and even your own adult toys.

 2. Give it sufficient time.

 You’ll need to check the manual on whatever UV disinfectant device you’re using, but in the case of the UVee Clean, you’ll need to leave objects in the unit for between 5-10 minutes before they are disinfected.